 - Exercise…more if you can!
 Yoga is very helpful with constipation

 Those are just a handful of things to start doing – but remember, when it comes to constipation, food is the FIRST place to look.
 We clean up the diet big time at Prescribe Nutrition.
 We don’t mess around and ditch the problem foods and add in the good foods – many people experience massive digestive relief.
-Try it for Free!
-Choose your start date and commit to 20 days to see a better operating digestive system by signing up for Prescribe 20.
+Jump in our next program and commit to 20 days to see a better operating digestive system by signing up for Prescribe 20.
 It’s actually a fun [not horrible] gentle detox and you will experience some major shifts for the better.

 What’s more?
 It’s time for a gut friendly giveaway.
 Kettle & Fire is going to hook-you-up with a chicken and beef bone broth for you and your favorite cooking buddy.
 Head to our Instagram and follow the directions for your chance to win.
 The benefits of bone broth are endless so you won’t want to miss this one!